Blog Main Image

 Improving onboarding is an ongoing effort involving regular KPI checks, digging into the root causes of any setbacks, collecting feedback from merchants, and coordinating cross-team reviews.
 This cycle of auditing and adjustment sharpens processes and embeds a culture of operational excellence.

-- Risk scoring: AI assesses risk by analysing factors like industry, location, and transaction behaviour.
+• Risk scoring: AI assesses risk by analyzing factors like industry, location, and transaction behavior.

 Integrating KYB tools into onboarding means faster, more accurate risk checks and compliance without compromising the merchant experience.
 These platforms adapt workflows by flagging high-risk cases for manual review while automatically approving low-risk ones.